 - Remove from the freezer and place in the refrigerator for about 20 minutes.
 Turn out and serve.

 You can serve it on its own, perhaps accompanied with a sweet sherry or sweet dessert wine.
-As I made this before Christmas, after shooting I served it later, scooped into balls with a poached pear and served it to friends.
+As I made this before Christmas, after shooting I served it later, scooped into balls with a Pears poached in red wine and served it to friends.
 I can honestly say they loved it.